microsoft/confidential-sidecar-containers/examples/skr/aks/README.md

-# NOTE This example is for te Kata based AKS preview
+# NOTE This example is for the Kata based AKS preview
-#      Today the supported GA solution for Kubernetes is to use virtual nodes.
+#      Today the supported GA solution for Kubernetes is to use virtual nodes on Azure Confidential Instances (https://learn.microsoft.com/en-us/azure/container-instances/container-instances-virtual-nodes)

 # Microsoft Secure Key Release (SKR) AKS Confidential Pods (ie based on Kata) Example